igorskyflyer/npm-zep/README.md

 abort(): void
 ```

-Aborts the execution, stops Zep completely and - if applicable - the current running Timer without waiting for it to finish its execution.
+Aborts the execution, stops Zep completely and - if applicable - the currently running Timer without waiting for it to finish its execution.
 See also [`Zep.cancel()`](#zep-cancel).

 ---